 For muscle building, it’s often best to take whey protein post-workout.
 This helps with recovery and to optimize the process of repairing and building muscle tissue.

 Yes!
 They may seem like completely different supplements, but when it all comes down to it, they’re both protein.
 However, most people who take both take them at different times in the day to spread out protein intake and/or avoid an upset stomach.

-Talk to your medical provider before you make a final decision on collagen protein vs. whey protein to ensure you’re making the safest choice for your needs.
+Talk to your medical provider before you make a final decision on taking supplements like collagen protein vs. whey protein to ensure you're making the safest choice for your needs.